 - Best for commuters: Citi Premier℠ Card

-- Best for road trips: Hilton Honors Ascend Card from American Express
+- Best for road trips: Hilton Honors American Express Surpass® Card

 - Best for Uber and Lyft drivers: Ink Business Preferred℠ Credit Card